jaronbarends/language-buddy/docs/status.md

     Gemini-call logic factored into `src/lib/geminiGateway.ts`) — see decisions.md, "Request/response
     types and routes split per role again," which supersedes step 15's route-generalization note above. `sendMessageToAI_OLD` dead code deleted.
-17. Not yet done, carried forward from step 16: a loading indicator for `waitingForEvaluation`, the missing `.evaluationContent` CSS class, and live (non-mocked) verification that both the carried-over-interaction-history assumption and `response_format`'s schema conformance actually hold against the real Gemini API — see "What's open" and decisions.md, "Known risk, still open."
-    Also worth a direct confirmation: whether the `comments`/`segments` shape chosen for structured output is the intended reading of requirements.md's "grammar, vocabulary upgrades, semantic nuance" framing, or whether that framing implies three distinct categories the schema should name explicitly.
+17. Carried forward from step 16, all now resolved: ~~a loading indicator for `waitingForEvaluation`~~ (done 2026-08-18, PR #30 — see step 18); ~~the missing `.evaluationContent` CSS class~~ (moot — the div it applied to no longer exists, corrected 2026-08-18, see "What's open"); ~~live (non-mocked) verification that the carried-over-interaction-history assumption and `response_format`'s schema conformance hold against the real Gemini API~~ (confirmed 2026-08-18, project owner — both hold); ~~confirmation of whether the `comments`/`segments` shape is the intended reading of requirements.md's "grammar, vocabulary upgrades, semantic nuance" framing~~ (confirmed 2026-08-18, project owner — yes, this shape is intended; no literal three-category breakdown was ever planned).
+See decisions.md for each.
+18. ~~Add an evaluation-loading indicator; rework the AI-pending balloon~~ — done, 2026-08-18, PRs
+    #30/#31 (see decisions.md, "Evaluation loading indicator; balloon animation & pending-message
+    rework").
+Everything else carried forward from step 17 is now resolved too (see step 17 and "What's open") — no open items remain from the evaluation feature at this point.